Backstage at THE BOYS IN THE BAND

 "[Tom] clearly loves both his daughters, but he shows it by joking or snapping irritably — and it’s even more fun to watch him bump against the emotional walls he’s set up as he works through his problems with his court-appointed therapist Carver (played with a pensive, almost tragic air by Jordan Dell Harris)." -Aaron Lockman for Rescripted

-"Jordan Dell Harris a kindly old soul as Carver." -Barry Retszel for Chicagoland Musical Theatre
+"Jordan Dell Harris is a kindly old soul as Carver." -Barry Retszel for Chicagoland Musical Theatre

 As 'Whizzer Brown' in FALSETTOS - Actor's Express